dominik-/provy/README.md

    - An EBS volume for experimental results
    - A (unique) S3 bucket name on the eu-west S3 region.

-SECURITY WARNING: do not use AWS key-pairs or S3 buckets, which are in productive usage or provide access to any private data.
+SECURITY WARNING: do not use AWS key-pairs or S3 buckets, which are in productive use or provide access to any private data.
 They will be stored on publicly accessible locations / used as public locations!
-Also, a disclosed location is not a secure location!
+A disclosed location is NOT a secure location!

 - The following software packages must be located on the S3 bucket in the folder 'tar':
    - jdk-7u17-linux-x64.tar.gz